epinio/epinio/README.md

 uninstalling Epinio before you proceed.

-If you want to completely uninstall Epinio from your kubernetes cluster, you can do this with this command:
+If you want to completely uninstall Epinio from your kubernetes cluster, you can do this with the command:

 ```bash
 $ epinio uninstall